Drag Racing Crashes

 Often referred to as exemplary damages, punitive damages are a form of compensation that is designed to punish the reckless actions of a grossly negligent party, above the usual damages the defendant would owe.
 Victims of street-racing accidents are still entitled to seek the full extent of available compensatory damages, but substantial punitive damages can be awarded on top of compensatory damages.
 Cases involving punitive damages are especially complex and will always require professional legal assistance.

-Street racing (usually drag racing, where two drivers start at a red light and then “burn rubber” for a mile or more and often through intersections) come in two forms:
+Street racing (usually drag racing, where two drivers start at a red light and then “burn rubber” for a mile or more and often through intersections) comes in two forms:

 - Organized drag races are fueled by social media and popular culture to the point that structured rings are popping up all over the U.S., including in Kentucky.
 Their secretly organized events involve numerous vehicles, multiple races, many race courses, and “lookouts” as far as a mile away who watch for law enforcement.
 Not long ago, almost 20 drivers and fellow participants were busted for street racing in Louisville — all but one of them under 21.